umeshksingla/umeshksingla.github.io/_pages/about.md

 ---

 {: style="text-align: justify" }
-I work at the [Princeton Neuroscience Institute](https://pni.princeton.edu/) with [Mala Murthy](https://murthylab.princeton.edu/) and [Jonathan Pillow](https://pillowlab.princeton.edu/) as a research assistant with a focus on computational cognitive science and ethology.
+I work at the [Princeton Neuroscience Institute](https://pni.princeton.edu/) with [Mala Murthy](https://murthylab.princeton.edu/) and [Jonathan Pillow](https://pillowlab.princeton.edu/) as a research specialist with a focus on computational ethology and cognitive science.

 {: style="text-align: justify" }
 I did my MS in Computer Science at UC San Diego where I worked with [Dr Marcelo Mattar](https://mattarlab.ucsd.edu) (now NYU) at Neural Computation and Reinforcement Learning lab.
 I received my BS in Computer Science and Engineering in 2018 from IIIT Hyderabad with a minor in Cognitive Science.